markusritschel/mpi_icelab_routines/README.md

 - [ ] Add the option to group several harps (stacked underneath each other) to simulate “one” device.
 - [ ] Extensive description/readme for the Arduino code
+- [ ] Convert to package to make routines directly accessible in python